-She took one look at me and ordered me to go straight to the doctors.
+She took one look at me and ordered me to go straight to the doctor.

 It was at that moment that I realised how bad a state I was in.
 I was shaking, feeling panicky constantly, foggy-brained and worst of all.
 I was completely unaware of the state I had gotten myself into.

 The doctors recommended anti-depressants which are used to ease anxiety due to assisting your brain with the uptake of serotonin.
 The happy hormone.
 I was apprehensive.
 I had ‘beaten’ anxiety before without medication and I knew it didn’t cure anxiety alone.
 It just helped.
 But I was in such a state the doctor recommended I take them, as well as taking other steps to lower my stress levels such as living a healthier lifestyle and seeing a therapist to do cognitive behavioural therapy.